-Jecheskiel Dawid Kirszenbaum (Kirschenbaum) was a Polish Jewish artist born in Staszów in 1900.
-He went to Germany in 1920 and first lived on giving Hebrew instruction.
-In 1923 he studied at the Bauhaus in Weimar under Paul Klee and Wassily Kandinsky.
-In 1925 he moved to Berlin and worked as a cartoonist for several leftists newspapers.
-In 1933 he emigrated to Paris, and in 1940 he was classified as a degenerate artist, and much of his artwork was destroyed.
+Jecheskiel Dawid Kirszenbaum (Kirschenbaum) was a Polish Jewish artist, born in Staszów in 1900.
+He went to Germany in 1920, working as a Hebrew teacher.
+In 1923 he studied at Bauhaus in Weimar under Paul Klee and Wassily Kandinsky.
+Kirszenbaum moved to Berlin in 1925 and worked as a cartoonist for several leftist newspapers.
+In 1933 he emigrated to Paris.
+In 1940 Kirszenbaum was classified as a 'degenerate artist', and much of his artwork was destroyed.
 He fled to Switzerland in 1941.
-After living briefly in Brazil, he returned to Paris in 1949 where he became a citizien and died in 1954.
+After living briefly in Brazil, he returned to Paris in 1949 and became a French citizien.
+Jecheskiel Dawid Kirszenbaum died in 1954.

 Reproductions and Permissions